jucacrispim/toxicbuild/docs/source/index.rst

-   These are the external programs used by ToxicBuild, but to install the code dependencies you may need a C compiler and the header files for your Python interpreter and for cffi.
+   These are the external programs used by ToxicBuild, but to install the code dependencies you may need a C compiler and the header files for your Python interpreter and for libffi.
 In a Debian system install the packages ``build-essential``, ``libffi-dev`` and ``python3.4-dev`` (or ``python3.5-dev`` depending on your python version).